AnnMarieTorres/csharp-quiz/README.md

 - Take the Employee class created from the previous example and override the ToString() method to return a string representation of the properties.
 Use string interpolation.

 - Create a static method on the Employee class named CloneEmployee that takes an Employee object as a parameter and returns a deep copy.
+Demonstrate using this method in the *Program.cs* file in this folder.

 - Create a method on the Employee class that returns the number of days an employee has been employed.
+Demonstrate using this method in the *Program.cs* file in this folder.

-- Create a list of Employee objects.
+- In the *Program.cs* file in this folder, create a list of Employee objects.
 Add three Employee objects to the list.
 Iterate over the list of objects and call each object's ToString() method on each iteration.